ithinkido/PiPlot/README.md

 # Buttons for custom functions

 The PiPlot has two buttons that are connectend through de-bouncing ciruits to GPIO 22 and GPIO 27 on the Raspberry Pi.
-These can be used to trigger custom functions when pressed that the user creates.
+These can be used to trigger custom functions that the user creates.

 A basic example could be